 - Homelessness Prevention & Diversion up to $550,000

 NOTE: There is no limit in the amount of funding requests; however, approved funding amounts may be different than the funding request depending on the total number of applications approved for funding, and an applicant's past performance history.
 Notwithstanding the foregoing, FHLBank and DSHA reserve the right to redistribute the allocations so that the total amount of awards will not exceed $1,075,000

 Eligible Program Activities

 Programs that assist individuals and families that meet the definition of "literally homeless" solve the challenges to obtaining permanent housing in a rapid manner.
-Individuals and families are referred to Rapid Re-Housing provider agencies by Delaware's Centralized Intake System.
+Individuals and families are referred to Rapid Re-Housing provider agencies by Delaware’s Centralized Intake system or third-party referral.

-Programs that prevent homelessness for people seeking shelter by helping them identify immediate alternate housing arrangements and, if necessary, connecting them with services and financial assistance to help them return to permanent housing.
+- Diversion programs prevent homelessness for people seeking shelter due to eviction by providing them rental assistance as a last attempt in staying in their homes or helping them identify immediate alternate housing arrangements and, if necessary, connecting them with services and financial assistance to help them return to permanent housing.
 Diversion is targeted to households as they are seeking shelter – at the "front door" of the shelter system.